Cosmodyne-Industries/gml-code-dump/README.md

 # gml-code-dump (version 2)
 My first python script / workflow.
 This is very rudimentary, manual RAG system designed for use with GameMaker.
-The purpose is to streamline AI collaboration and reduce token usage / context bloat, whilst keeping the user fully in-the-loop, by creating a summarised index of all of the objects/scripts in your project to share with your LLM of choice.
+The purpose is to streamline AI collaboration and reduce token usage & context bloat (whilst keeping the user fully in-the-loop) by creating a summarised index of all of the objects/scripts in your project to share with your LLM of choice.
 The LLM can then decide which events it needs to see in full and request this from the user.

 ## Contents
 **A) dump_create.py** - reads all of the code from every object/script in the game folder, cleans it up into a readable format, and dumps into a single game_dump.txt file.
 If a game_dump.txt file already exists in the folder, it will also tag every object/script that has changed since the script was last run.